leswright1977/RPi4-Google-Coral/README.md

 # RPi4-Google-Coral
 Google Coral on the Raspberry Pi 4

+***Update 3 July 2019***
+I have written a live object detection script (see src/picam_TPU.py) This is sililar to the scripts I used with the NCS2, but for the Coral TPU.
+It is a test script, so models and labels are hardcoded.
+I wanted to it be as close to the original scripts I wrote for the NCS in order to do a fair comparison.

+So far, I am getting over 34FPS video and over 34FPS inferencing on a single TPU!
+I will do a proper test in the daylight.
+Insufficient lighting slows down the picam!

 The Google Coral Edge TPU device can be made to work with the Raspberry Pi 4